 Is Hay Fever Genetic?

-Babies with a family history of allergies, eczema, asthma, or hay fever are more likely to develop hay fever.
+Babies with a family history of allergies such as rhinitis, eczema, severe asthma, or hay fever are more likely to develop hay fever.
 Allergies, including hay fever, usually occur due to inappropriate responses of a hypersensitive immune system.
 This is often a result of genetic anomalies.
 Therefore, a child may inherit faulty genes, which may manifest as hay fever (2).

 Allergies may also occur randomly, and babies without a family history of allergies may also develop hay fever.
 Also, in some cases, allergies may occur in another form in subsequent generations.
 For instance, the parent may have eczema, but the baby may develop hay fever.